GrumpyMusician/CraftyBot/README.md

 Make a new role in your server.
 Go to Server Settings > Roles and press "Create Roll".
 The name of the role you choose to create is what you put in after ``ADMIN_ROLE`` in your .env file.

 ### IP Address
 This is your IP Address or URL of your server.
-I'm expecting that this is self-hosted, in which your IP Address and Port of the location of CraftyController is needed.
+I'm expecting that this is self-hosted, in which your IP Address and Port of the location of Crafty Controller is needed.
 This might look like ``https://123.456.7.890:1234/``.
 Put this address after ``ADDRESS`` in your .env file.

-### CraftyController
+### Crafty Controller
 In order to get the token, you will need to go to Crafty Configuration (accessible through the gear icon on the top right corner) > edit user > API Keys, and CREATE A NEW API TOKEN.
 Pick a name, check all check boxes, and select full access at the end.
 After that, press "Get a Token" and copy the token displayed.
 Put this token after the ``CRAFTY_TOKEN`` in your .env file.

 ### Pip packages
 There are three pip packages neccessary for the functioning of the bot.
 Use the following commands to install them:
 - ``pip install discord.py`` -- Allows for the program to control the bot
 - ``pip install python-dotenv`` -- Allows for the program to read the .env file
-- ``pip install crafty-client`` -- Allows for the program to access CraftyController.
+- ``pip install crafty-client`` -- Allows for the program to access Crafty Controller.

 ## Commands
 *All commands here are slash commands.*